 Can I get an additional card and would it earn miles as well?

 Depending on the credit card you choose, you could request an additional cardholder for your account.
 The additional cardholder would then be able to earn miles for your frequent flyer account when they used the card.
 Note that some cards may charge an annual additional cardholder fee for this option and you would still be responsible for keeping the account in good standing.

 When and how many miles would I earn when I use my card?

-You earn Skywards miles when you use your credit card to make eligible purchases in Australia and overseas.
-Your miles earn rate depends on the card you’re using and what you’re purchasing.
-Credit cards often have different earn rates for different types of purchases.
+You earn Skywards Miles when you use your credit card to make eligible purchases in Australia and overseas.
+Your miles earn rate depends on the card you’re using and what you’re purchasing, with some credit cards even offering different earn rates for different types of purchases.

 What can I get for my miles apart from flight tickets?

 You can use your accumulated miles for flight upgrades, or redeem them for a variety of store products and travel-related services including car rental and hotel accommodations.
 You can also put the miles towards popular sporting and cultural events, or even donate them to a charity.

 How do I make use of the chauffeur-driven transfer with the Emirates Citi World Mastercard?